Felipe Perrone

-Felipe Perrone Rocha (born 27 February 1986 in Rio de Janeiro) is a Spanish-Brazilian water polo player.
-He competed for Spain from 2003 until 2013, including in the 2008 Summer Olympics and 2012 Summer Olympics.
+Felipe Perrone Rocha (born 27 February 1986) is a Brazilian-born Spanish former water polo player.
+Born in Brazil, he competed for Spain from 2003 until 2013, including in the 2008 Summer Olympics and 2012 Summer Olympics.
 Afterwards he competed for his birth country in the 2016 Summer Olympics, as Brazil earned its first qualifying spot in 32 years as hosts.
 He helped Spanish water polo club CN Atlètic-Barceloneta win the LEN Champions League in 2013–14 season.
 His brother Ricardo Perrone also competed for Spain in water polo.

+He retired from water-polo as a player after the gold-medal final game at the 2025 World Water Polo Championships held in Singapore, winning the gold medal with the Spain national team.

 Personal life

-While playing for Jug Dubrovnik, Perrone married Marija Pecotić from Brna on the island of Korčula.
+While playing for Jug Dubrovnik, Perrone married the Croatian Marija Pecotić from Brna on the island of Korčula.